rostro36/Notes/Learning group/Auditing the Partisanship of Google Search Snippets.md

 The summarizer prioritizes the beginning of documents, where partisan clues are more concentrated.
 Clustered queries by topic (made by hand by them) to show results.
 Give bar-charts for queries based in cluster + polarity.

 Summarization performs differently based on the site they want to summarize.
-Visual meta-data makes no difference on the polarizing behavior of the SERP, but invisible (e.g.description, image text) makes a difference in that the SERPs are now less amplifying.
+Visual meta-data makes no difference on the polarizing behaviour of the SERP, but invisible (e.g.description, image text) makes a difference in that the SERPs are now less amplifying.

 ## Conclusion
 Summarization makes an impact on the bias of texts and it should be tested or made more transparent by Google.

-The samples do not necessarily allign with other measurements of the websites slant.
-Also the score for partisanship is only a (subjective) model and not undiscussably set in stone.
+The samples do not necessarily align with other measurements of the websites slant.
+Also the score for partisanship is only a (subjective) model and not undiscussable set in stone.